 Haute-Marne is a department in the

 Grand Est region of northeastern France.
 The Marne River and the city of Chaumont serve as its namesake and prefecture, respectively.
 The department is bordered by six other departments: Meuse, Vosges, Haute-Saône, Côte-d'Or, Aube, and Marne.
-Haute-Marne (number 52) is a unique region featuring a series of cliff faces of different geological origins, oriented from northeast to southwest.
-This department is located to the east of the Parisian basin.
-The Marne River is the reason behind the department's name, and it flows for 120 kilometres within Haute-Marne.
-The river's source is located near Langres.
-Although not widely known, Haute-Marne is a peaceful territory with many exciting places to visit.
+Haute-Marne (number 52) is a unique region characterised by a series of cliff faces of diverse geological origins, oriented from north-east to south-west.
+This department lies to the east of the Parisian basin.
+The Marne River, which flows for 120 kilometres within Haute-Marne, is the reason behind the department's name.
+Its source is near Langres.
+Although not widely recognised, Haute-Marne is a peaceful area with many interesting places to explore.

 Discover Haute Marne - Houses & Lifestyle in Haute Marne